Vegetarian 15 Bean Soup

 - Cover your beans with about 4-5 inches of water.
 They will absorb a lot of water!

-- You can swap out the crushed tomatoes for diced tomatoes or even spaghetti or pizza sauce if you would like.
-Fire-roasted tomatoes have a great smokey flavor in this soup too.
+- You can swap out the crushed tomatoes for diced tomatoes or even spaghetti or pizza sauce if you would like.ย Fire-roasted tomatoes have a great smoky flavor in this soup, too.

-- If you don't have balsamic vinegar, you can use apple cider vinegar instead.
-It may seem a little weird, but the vinegar gives the broth a delicious well-rounded flavor.
+- If you don’t have balsamic vinegar, you can use apple cider vinegar instead.ย It may seem a little weird, but the vinegar adds a delicious, well-rounded flavor to the broth.

 - A can of green chiles is also a delicious addition to this soup.

-- Sprinkle it with some vegan bacon bits for that meaty ham taste without adding meat.
+- Sprinkle it with vegan bacon bitsย for a meaty ham flavor withoutย meat.

 - Add in some delicious homemade vegan sour cream for a creamier soup!